When I was deciding how to get from Amsterdam to Copenhagen I looked online and saw that Hamburg was right in the middle of the two cities.

 For such a high quality hotel I find that this is a very reasonable price and even more so once you consider the location and the quality of service that’s offered.

-Hamburg is not a budget destination by any means but it’s hard to go wrong with rates starting at $150 per night, especially if the costs are split between 2 people.
+Hamburg is not a budget destination by any means.
+Despite the higher cost of travel it’s possible to find rates starting at $150 per night.
+This is reasonable, especially if costs are split between 2 people.

 As always, I recommend booking your room as soon as you have confirmed your travel dates so that you can secure the best possible rate and avoid any issues with availability.